Ghoshlab/marr_paper_evaluations/README.md

 # marr paper evaluations

-This repository contains scripts to reproduce all results, tables, and figures in our paper applying the `marr` procedure.
+This repository contains scripts to reproduce all results, tables, and, figures in our paper applying the `marr` procedure.

 `Paper (in preparation)`